steerable-ai/lmfunctions/README.md

 lmf.set_backend.litellm(model="gpt-4o")
 ```

-This requires setting suitable API keys in the environment (in this case an OpenAI API key obtainable by creating an OpenAI account).
+The necessary API keys (in this case OpenAI API) need to be set as environmnet variables.

 ###